-MIDAS (Monarch Identification and Authorization System) is ODU's log-in ID and password management system that enables you to access the University's integrated technology services.
-You will use your MIDAS ID and password to log into most University applications and resources such as: e-mail, Blackboard, myODU Portal, Leo Online, Banner and many other important resources.
+MIDAS (Monarch Identification and Authorization System) is ODU's log-in and password management system.
+Use your MIDAS ID and password to log in to most University applications and services, such as email, Canvas, myODU, Leo Online, Banner and many other important resources.

-When you create a MIDAS ID and password, you will create a security profile that will make it possible for you to reset your MIDAS password online even if you do not know the current password.
-After your MIDAS account is created, you will only log into MIDAS if you need to change your password or your Security Profile.
+When you create your MIDAS ID and password, you'll also set up two-factor authentication and create a security profile that will allow you to reset your password online if you forget it.
+Once your MIDAS account is created, you should only need to log in to MIDAS to change your password or security profile.

-Every MIDAS user must read and accept the Acceptable Usage policy and take online training on an annual basis.
-Depending on your University affiliation, you may also be required to take employee security training.
+Every MIDAS user must read and accept the Acceptable Usage Policy and take annual online training.

 Monarch-Key Web Login